philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "Get busy living or get busy dying." — Stephen King
+> "The best way to predict the future is to invent it." — Alan Kay
-*Updated on 2025-11-09*
+*Updated on 2025-11-10*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).